 Wonderful fun for the whole family, the Linnanmaki Amusement Park has a variety of rides including a popular wooden roller coaster.

 There are arcades and a variety of outside performances for you to enjoy.
-The park is open from early May through September.

 Take a cruise

 Helsinki, Finland is only one of many interesting ports in this area that you can enjoy when taking a cruise.

 If you’re planning on visiting Iceland or Northern Europe, you may want to check out a cruise with a port stop in Helsinki.

 Sea Enrichment Voyages, for example, combines learning with fun across unique destinations in this areas of the globe.

 Helsinki Finland – Quick Meeting With Santa Claus